 Determining Liability in Texas “Chain-Reaction’ Car Accidents

 While there are exceptions, the general rule of thumb for determining liability in chain-reaction car accidents in Texas involves determining liability for the initial crash.
 Generally, this means that the first car to rear-end another vehicle is the liable driver.
 This driver then becomes liable for all damages and injuries resulting from the crash.
 Chain-reaction car accidents are complex, and it can take insurance investigators weeks to reach a determination of fault.
-Hiring a lawyer is a good way to ensure you are not pegged with the blame for an accident you did not cause, and that you get the coverage and compensation that you deserve.
+Hiring a local motorcycle accident lawyer is a good way to ensure you are not pegged with the blame for an accident you did not cause, and that you get the coverage and compensation that you deserve.

 Talk to a San Antonio Personal Injury Lawyer